 Which is better, filing bankruptcy or signing-up for a debt settlement plan?
 The answer depends on your debts, your circumstances, and goals.
 One potentially confusing thing about bankruptcy is there are two forms of bankruptcy for consumers, which are quite different.
-We’ll compare both forms of bankruptcy to debt settlement, and point out important differences of each, and how these difference might matter to you.
+We’ll compare both forms of bankruptcy to debt settlement, and point out significant differences of each, and how these differences might matter to you.

 Let’s talk about bankruptcy first.
-Every bankruptcy is supervised by a federal bankruptcy court.
+A federal bankruptcy court supervises every bankruptcy.
 Once you file your bankruptcy application (called a petition) with the court, no one can file a lawsuit against you.
 Any lawsuit pending against you must pause while the bankruptcy court is in charge of your case.
 There are many forms of bankruptcy, but two apply to most consumers.
 The first, called a chapter 7, discharges all of your qualified debts several months after you file.
 The second, called chapter 13, puts you into a payment plan for 3 to 5 years, after which your remaining qualified debts are discharged completely.

 Now let’s turn to debt settlement.
-Debt settlement is not court supervised.
+Debt settlement is not court-supervised.
 Instead, you make monthly deposits into a special savings account while your debt settlement partner negotiates deals on accounts you enrolled in the debt settlement plan.
-Typical plans last 3 to 4 years during which you pay each creditor 40 to 60 cents on the dollar to resolve your debts.
+Plans typically last 3 to 4 years, during which you pay each creditor 40 to 60 cents on the dollar to resolve your debts.

 Note that neither debt settlement nor bankruptcy will eliminate or reduce your child support payments.
 If you cannot afford your alimony or child support payments, you need to return to the court that set your payment amount and ask for relief there.
-Both bankruptcy and debt settlement have a negative impact on your credit score (more on this later).
+Both bankruptcy and debt settlement negatively impact on your credit score (more on this later).

 Bankruptcy Pros & Cons

-Bankruptcy is designed to give consumers a businesses a fresh start.
-As mentioned, most consumers qualify for either a chapter 7 or chapter 13 bankruptcy.
+Bankruptcy is designed to give consumers and businesses a fresh start.
+As mentioned, consumers can file for either a chapter 7 or chapter 13 bankruptcy.
 You must take a means test to learn if you qualify for a chapter 7 or chapter 13 bankruptcy.
 If your amount of debt is very, very large, you will qualify for chapter 7.
 If your amount of debt is just large, then the court will direct you into a chapter 13.
 The court uses the means test to determine which chapter applies to you.

 Consider bankruptcy when you: